Used Car: 2011 Jaguar XF Review

 Inside, the XF failed to impress reviewers when it was new.
 While some auto critics felt that the XF offered a luxurious and modern interior, many felt that the back seats weren’t as spacious as rivals’.
 Also, headroom is a concern for taller drivers since the XF has a low roofline.
 Despite these setbacks, test drivers found that the seats are comfortable.
 The XF also has a huge, easy-to-access trunk.
 The XF comes with a touch-screen user interface that received mixed reviews.
 Some thought it is more user-friendly than systems like BMW’s iDrive, but others thought it makes simple tasks more cumbersome.
 The XF comes with a standard 7-inch touch-screen, 10-way power front seats and a navigation system with voice-activated controls.
 Optional features when it was new include blind spot monitoring, a rear camera parking aid and a 13-speaker six-disc CD changer audio system.

 Other Cars to Consider

 The 2011 Mercedes-Benz E-Class is a great all-around large luxury sedan that offers good performance and outstanding safety scores.
-The E-Class has a much better reliability rating and edges out the XF in interior quality, but the XF surpasses the E-Class in performance.
 The E-Class also has available all-wheel drive on select models, which the XF doesn’t have.

-The 2011 BMW 5-Series lacks the performance abilities of past models, but still offers good performance and a spacious interior.
-The 5-Series provides better reliability and fuel economy over the XF, but the XF delivers stronger performance.
-On the inside, the 5-Series offers more back-seat leg- and headroom for passengers.
+The 2011 BMW 5-Series lacks the performance abilities of past models, but still offers strong performance, good fuel economy and a spacious interior.